justeat/JustEat.RecruitmentTest/Test.Automation.Engineer.md

 #### Task requirements

+- IMPORTANT: Please refrain from stress testing or accidentally performing a DDoS attack as you are likely to get blocked by our security rules
 - Clear test setup and execution instructions are provided in the README.md file
 - All code changes are documented and structured as well-described Git commits